yongjhih/retrofit2.bak/README.md

 google/dagger2 has also re-implemented square/dagger.

-Retrofit 2  has implemented almost retrofit’s features.
-And bonus:

 See Also: [![](art/medium-48.jpg)](https://medium.com/@yongjhih/retrofit2-aa2fffd1a3c0)

 Retrofit 2 has implemented almost retrofit’s features.
 And bonus:

 * [@RetryHeaders](#support-retry-headers-retryheaders)
 * [Global Headers](#global-headers)